spuder/puppet-gitlab/README.md

 Pull Requests are accepted:

-##Release Notes/Contributors/Etc **Optional**
+##Release Notes/Contributors/Etc

 This module is based on the work done by the following people:
+Due diligence to give credit and remain within license has been done

 sbadia - https://github.com/sbadia/puppet-gitlab
 atomaka - https://github.com/atomaka/puppet-gitlab